Updated 2026 Regulations Airbnb Booking.com

 Document Purpose How to Capture with ProofSnap

-Tourist license on the listing Prove compliance during inspection Monthly capture of listing with visible license number
+Tourist licence on the listing Prove compliance during inspection Monthly capture of listing with visible licence number

 Booking confirmation Proof of legitimate reservation Capture with cookies and metadata